nguyenhuuhuy/symfony-quiz/README.md

 Connection parameters are on the app/config/config.yml file.
 I've created a database called "quiz" on localhost.

-The tables has InnoDb tables with relationships.
-There's an intermediary table for quiz questions, topics and one for questions and tags.
+The MySQL tables are InnoDb type with foreign keys.
-This adds some complexity but I've tried to keep all as simple as I can.
+There are both one-to-many and many-to-many relationships.

 Testing
 --------------------------------